mjteo95/GEO1003-Shared_Notes/README.md

 ## How it works

+The PDF versions are built using Pandoc and the website version is built using MkDocs.

+### Automatic build

 Whenever changes are pushed to the main branch, the GitHub Actions will automatically:

 1. Build the PDF versions of the notes
 2. Build and publish the new version of the notes on the GitHub Pages

-The PDF versions are built using Pandoc and the website version is built using MkDocs.
+This process takes a few minutes, so if your changes are not directly visible on the website, this is normal.

+### Local build

+You can also build the notes locally.
+However, the versions used online will be the ones built by the GitHub Actions.

+To build the notes locally, you can follow these steps:

+1. Clone the repo with:

+    ```bash
+    git clone git@github.com:ZokszY/GEO1003-Shared_Notes.git
+    ```

+2. Create a Python virtual environment and install the requirements:

+    ```bash
+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip install -r requirements.txt
+    ```

+3. Export the notes as PDF (these commands require bash):

+    ```bash
+    cd docs
+    bash bash/export_notes.sh
+    bash bash/export_notes-long.sh
+    ```

+4. Run the website version locally:

+    ```bash
+    cd ..
+    mkdocs serve --open
+    ```

 ## TODO